dushyant89/logs-monitoring/README.md

 * Building a nice UI to show the traffic summary and alerts, currently everything goes to the console and you need to scroll to see any previous alerts which were active or recovered.
 * Implementing more log formats like `Combined Log Format`, `Extended Log File Format` etc. but any new format can be added easily by implementing the  `LogsParser` interface.
 * Adding more alert monitors for e.g. `LowTrafficAlertsMonitor` when the traffic drops below a specific moving average.
-* There is no persistance for the traffic summary and alerts we are generating.
+* There is no persistance for the traffic summary and alerts that we are generate.
 Connecting to a high throughput datastore like `Cassandra` will be good.
+* Improving the test coverage, couldn't add more tests due to time constraints.

 ## Sample output